 - How many times did “Principal Wild” have to stop you because you got off topic?

-- What were some strategies you used to stay on topic?
+- What were some strategies you used?

 Bring students around to the idea that to have successful conversations, we sometimes have to talk about things that don’t interest us personally.
 Listening to friends and taking turns in the conversations helps our friends know we care.